pssl16/pssl16.github.io/docs/owncloud/technische-umsetzung/oauth2-app.md

  * @param string $redirect_uri The redirection URI.
  * @param string $state The state.
  *
- * @return TemplateResponse|RedirectResponse The authorize view or a
+ * @return TemplateResponse The authorize view or the
- * redirection to the ownCloud main page.
+ * authorize-error view with a redirection to the
+ * default page URL.
  *
  * @NoAdminRequired
  * @NoCSRFRequired